 For more on innovation metrics, check out our video that makes the case for building a culture of innovation.
 Use it to kick off your strategy sessions and leadership development programs:

-Learn more about how to drive disruptive innovation and a culture of innovation from Soren Kaplan’s keynote presentation to the Global Technology Group at Colgate-Palmolive:
+Learn more about how to drive innovation, strategy, and business growth from Soren Kaplan’s 3 minute keynote video presentations:

 For another article on innovation metrics, see Soren’s recent piece on How to Measure Innovation in FastCompany:

-Soren Kaplan is the author of the award winning and bestselling book Leapfrogging and a contributing writer for FastCompany.
-As the Founder of InnovationPoint, he works with organizations including Disney, Kimberly-Clark, Colgate-Palmolive, Medtronic, Philips, Red Bull, and numerous other global firms.
+Soren Kaplan is the author of the award winning and bestselling books Leapfrogging and The Invisible Advantage, and a contributing writer for FastCompany and Inc. Magazine.
+As the Founder of InnovationPoint and upBOARD, he works with organizations including Disney, Kimberly-Clark, Colgate-Palmolive, Medtronic, Philips, Red Bull, and numerous other global firms.
 Soren previously led the internal strategy and innovation group at Hewlett-Packard (HP) during the roaring 1990’s in Silicon Valley and was a co-founder of iCohere, one of the first web collaboration platforms for online learning and communities of practice.
 He is an Adjunct Professor within the Imagineering Academy at NHTV Breda University of Applied Sciences in The Netherlands and sits on the advisory boards of several start-ups.
 He has been quoted, published, and interviewed by FastCompany, Forbes, CNBC, National Public Radio, the American Management Association, USA Today, Strategy & Leadership, and The International Handbook on Innovation, among many others.
 He holds Master’s and Ph.D. degrees in Organizational Psychology and resides in the San Francisco Bay Area with his wife, two daughters, and hypo-allergenic cat.
 For more information about Soren including his recent articles, blog posts, and keynote speaking schedule, visit www.leapfrogging.com.